vincode-io/Zavala/docs/_pages/help/Exporting_Outlines.md

 ## PDF Doc

 This exports a PDF file by treating the Outline as a document.
-See [The Notes Field.](The_Notes_Field.md)
+See the [The Notes Field](The_Notes_Field.md).

 ## PDF List